-To facilitate a unified approach to ensuring the network health of a multifunction hardcopy device, the PWG has defined a set of Health Assessment Attributes designed to enable device security assessment.
-By incorporating support for these Health Attributes in their security tools, a security vender can provide tools that present a more complete picture of network and device security allowing a company to monitor and assess the multifunction hardcopy devices on their network in the same manner as they assess their user systems and servers.
+The standard set of Health Assessment Attributes defined by the PWG facilitate a unified approach to ensuring the network health of a multifunction hardcopy device. .
+By incorporating support for these Health Attributes in their security tools, a security vender can provide tools that present a more complete picture of network and device security, thereby allowing a company to monitor and assess the multifunction hardcopy devices on their network in the same manner as they assess their user systems and servers.

 The PWG has defined attributes useful for Asset Management such as: